p4lang/p4c/docs/README.md

 # Repository

 This folder contains documentation for the P4_16 prototype compiler.
-The code and documentation are hosted in the following repository: https://github.com/p4lang/p4c
+The code and documentation are hosted in the [p4c repository](https://github.com/p4lang/p4c).

 # Compiler source code organization